Shining a Spotlight on Men’s Mental Health

 • Depression and suicide are leading causes of death for men.

 Given that risk for men is so high, why don’t we seek help?
-In our society, men are frequently taught to be strong and quiet.
+In our society, men are often taught to be strong and quiet.
 Often times, men worry that seeking help will be an indication of vulnerability.
 Suppressing your feelings can make mental health worse.
 These feelings can result in a depressed mood and even chronic health problems.

 Historically, men are raised to be stoic and not talk about their feelings.
 It’s not that men necessarily suffer from more mental health issues than women (actually the opposite is true).
-Men are programmed to be less communicator and more the problem solver.
+Men are programmed to be less “communicator” and more the “problem solver.”
 This can result in interference in relationship interactions.

 In short, men aren’t getting the help they need so more severe symptoms, like suicide, happen more often.
 So, what can be done to help?